raymondzzd/the-score-interview/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Installation and running this solution
+The following instruction is for local development and debug.
+It does not require access to any real AWS services or an AWS account.

+The DynamoDB runs in localstack docker container.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop)
 2. In your terminal of choice, use the following command to run localstack in Docker, forward port 4566, and disable CORS check.
     ```bash